 The Omeka team decided that we wanted to contribute to a movement that is helping to standardize data about digital objects.
 While there are different standards available, the Dublin Core Metadata Initiative is the most widely adopted and offers users the greatest flexibility.

 The following Dublin Core fields are available in Omeka, together with some suggestions on interpreting the fields.
-The fields are vague by design so please consult with the DCMI element descriptions to be sure you are fulfilling the demands of your project.
-You may also want to review the detailed breakdown of item types with examples and a list of their item type metadata elements.
+The fields are broad and loosely-defined by design, so please consult with the DCMI element descriptions to be sure you are meeting the specific needs of your project.

 Read one example of Dublin Core interpretations from the North Carolina Exploring Culture and Heritage Online project.